ryukau/VSTPlugins/docs/manual/EnvelopedSine/EnvelopedSine_en.md

 :   LFO phase.
 This can be used to make sound with automation.
 Turning `Freq` to leftmost sets LFO frequency to 0.

 ## Change Log
+- 0.1.11
+  - Fixed to reset properly.
+  - Fixed `bypass` parameter behavior.
+This fixes playing all the notes at the moment of unmute, even if host sends note to plugin while muting.
+This bug was only happening on the hosts which respect VST 3 `bypass` parameter.
 - 0.1.10
   - Implemented process context requirements.
   - Added/Changed BarBox functionality to match LV2 version.